Uberspace/lab/source/guide_nextcloud.rst

 PHP settings
 ------------

-Before you start the actual app installation you should have set the proper php settings.
+Before you start the NextCloud installation you should adapt some PHP settings:

+ #. enable the `PHP OPcache <https://www.php.net/manual/en/book.opcache.php>`_
+ #. increase the PHP memory limit
+ #. disable PHP output buffering

 Otherwise Nextcloud would warn you after each command execution because of the wrong set memory limit.

 opcache
 ^^^^^^^

-Enable opcache to optimise performance.

-To do that, create ``~/etc/php.d/opcache.ini`` with the content:
+OPcache caches script bytecode in shared memory, so scripts need not to be loaded, parsed and compiled on every request.
+To enable it, create the file ``~/etc/php.d/opcache.ini`` with the following content:

 .. code-block:: ini